Neckross/Neckross365/README.md

 * **Get-MobileDevicesReport** Generates mobile devices report for Exchange Online.
 * **Get-MfaUserReport** Generates MSOL users MFA report.
 * **Set-MfaState** Converts an MFA user to user Azure AD Conditional Access MFA.
+* **Get-MsolUserGroupLicenseErrorsReport** Capture all MSOL users with group-based licensing errors.
+* **Get-CloudSipUsers** Captures cloud MSOL users with an existing SIP address.
+* **Get-MailboxQuotaReport** Reports on cloud EXO mailbox size quota limits for ALL or single mailbox.
+* **Get-O365SoftDeletedAccounts** Captures and output an Excel report on ALL Office 365 deleted accounts.

+### On-Prem Management
 * **Get-NewBatches** It collects a NewBatches csv file to update existing Batches excel sheet.
 * **Get-MailboxBrokenEAP** Captures on-prem users missing the Office 365 tenant proxy address.
 * **Set-MailboxBrokenEAP** Applies on-prem users the the Office 365 tenant proxy address.
 * **Get-EAPrecipientReport** Reports on-prem users EmailAddressPolicy assigned to a recipient.
-* **Get-MsolUserGroupLicenseErrorsReport** Capture all MSOL users with group-based licensing errors.
 * **Get-CASMailboxProtocols** Reports ALL on-prem CAS Mailboxes protocols state.
 * **Enable-CASMailboxProtocols** Force enable ALL on-prem CAS mailboxes protocols to TRUE.
 * **Disable-CASMailboxProtocols** Force disable ALL onp-prem CAS mailboxes protocols to FALSE.
 * **Get-OnpremSipUsers** Captures on-prem AD users with an existing SIP address.
-* **Get-CloudSipUsers** Captures cloud MSOL users with an existing SIP address.
-* **Get-MailboxQuotaReport** Reports on cloud EXO mailbox size quota limits for ALL or single mailbox.
 * **Get-MailboxReport** Captures a report of on-prem Mailboxes.
 * **Get-DistributionGroupReport** Captures a report of on-prem Distribution Groups.
 * **Get-DistributionGroupMemberReport** Captures a report of on-prem Distribution Groups Members and Owners.
-* **Get-O365SoftDeletedAccounts** Captures and output an Excel report on ALL Office 365 deleted accounts.